 Wii Fit Plus is near-identical to the original except for new exercises and "balance games".
 It even allows you to import your save data from the original.
 Really, you might as well just trade in the original game when you get it, because it's useless if you have Plus.

-Angry Birds Seasons, Rio, and Space.
+Angry Birds Seasons, Rio, Space, and Star Wars I and II.
 The concept is simple: Start each level with some birds, and use those and only those to break through a structure and kill all the pigs inside.
+Rinse and repeat for dozens of installments.

 Intentionally invoked by the makers of Anchorman: The Legend of Ron Burgundy; there was so much extra footage, as well as a completely different sideplot involving Symbionese-esque bank robbers, that they put together a whole new movie.